dockur/windows/readme.md

 * ### How do I select the Windows version?

   By default, Windows 11 will be installed.
-But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative Windows version to download:
+But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative Windows version to be downloaded:

   ```yaml
   environment: